Login

 Very effective

 How did the resource inform students’ understanding of food waste as a global vs local issue?
-I opened up their eyes and provided good discussion points.
+This was our main focus and the students were thoroughly engaged

 What were the most creative food waste solution suggestions?
-Donate left overs to local school or homeless people
+Only cooking what you are going to eat and using your freezer more

 Did the resource encourage new ways of thinking and talking about the value food?